openstack-charmers/openstack-bundles/development/openstack-lxd/README.md

 # LXD OpenStack Cloud

-This bundle deploys an OpenStack Cloud (Mitaka release), configured to use [LXD][] (the lightweight container hypervisor), on Ubuntu 16.04, providing Dashboard, Compute, Network, Object Storage, Identity and Image services.
+This example bundle deploys an OpenStack Cloud (Mitaka release), configured to use [LXD][] (the lightweight container hypervisor), on Ubuntu 16.04, providing Dashboard, Compute, Network, Object Storage, Identity and Image services.

 ## Requirements

-This bundle is designed to run on bare metal using Juju with [MAAS][] (Metal-as-a-Service); you will need to have setup a [MAAS][] deployment with a minimum of 4 physical servers prior to using this bundle.
+This example bundle is designed to run on bare metal using Juju with [MAAS][] (Metal-as-a-Service); you will need to have setup a [MAAS][] deployment with a minimum of 4 physical servers prior to using this bundle.

 Certain configuration options within the bundle may need to be adjusted prior to deployment to fit your particular set of hardware.
 For example, network device names and block device names can vary.